kreuzwerker/terraform-provider-docker/docs/index.md

 layout: ""
 page_title: "Provider: Docker"
 description: |-
-  The Docker provider is used to interact with Docker containers and images.
+  The Docker provider is used to interact with Docker resources, like containers, images, service etc.
 ---

 # Docker Provider